Things To Do In Chattanooga, TN- A Weekend Getaway With Kids

 Tip: Check with your hotel to see if they offer a Lodging/Aquarium Package.

 Holiday Inn and Downtown Suites- Located at 434 Chestnut Street.
-A relatively new hotel.
 It has an indoor pool and an adjacent outdoor rooftop patio with a fire pit.
 Kids eat free.
-Note that valet parking is required here for $15/day.
+Note that valet parking is required here for $25/day.
 There is no self-parking option.
-This hotel is usually the best price point around $140 per night.
-It is generally our first choice.
+This hotel is usually the best price point and is generally our first choice.

 Courtyard by Marriott Downtown– Also located on Chestnut Street (200 block), this is your typical Courtyard conveniently located within walking distance of everything downtown.
 Indoor pool.